MicrosoftDocs/cpp-docs.it-it/docs/intrinsics/vmx-vmptrld.md

 #### <a name="parameters"></a>Parametri
  [in] *`VmcsPhysicalAddress`
- L'indirizzo in cui è memorizzato il puntatore VMCS.
+ L'indirizzo in cui è archiviato il puntatore VMCS.

 ## <a name="return-value"></a>Valore restituito
  0